ANTHROPOMORPHISM & LETTERING

 A significant step in the progress of writing was when symbols came to represent the sounds of the spoken language – phonograms.
 This development can be attributed to the Sumerians using their ‘rebus’ system and also the Egyptians through their highly elaborate yet sophisticated system of hieroglyphs, not just pictograms but also phonograms and determinatives.
 From this point onwards written systems begin to move away from pictorial representation, in search of (unknown to them) an alphabet.
 It was the Phoenicians around 800 B.C. that can claim the oldest verified alphabet.
 The idea of using just twenty to thirty signs to represent the speech sounds of a language is groundbreaking.
 We are now moving into an era of writing where it would be correct to say, as Eric Gill once did, that ‘letters are things, not pictures of things’.
 Now having established letters are no longer pictures of things, rather ‘things’ representing sound, where does the alphabet and anthropomorphism take us next?

 The alphabet we know today follows a lineage from the Phoenicians, through the Greeks, Etruscans and the Romans leaving us with the Latin alphabet.
-Classical Roman lettering reached its highest state of perfection around 100 A.D. during the time of Emperor Trajan.
-The inscription at the base of the Trajan Column is perhaps the finest example of this.
-At its most refined this lettering is referred to as capitalis monumentalis.
+Classical Roman lettering reached its highest state of refinement around 100 A.D. during the time of Emperor Trajan.
+The inscription at the base of the Trajan Column is perhaps the finest example of this – this lettering is referred to as capitalis monumentalis.

 The Renaissance period became obsessed with this letterform, in search of the perfect letter.
 Practitioners were working towards a classical and humanistic lore for the Roman capital based on ‘proper’ proportion.
 Vitruvius Pollio, Leon Battista Alberti and Piero della Francesca were a large catalyst; through their thorough investigation of Euclid mathematics, geometry and algebra, they tediously documented a decree on ‘proper’ proportion, ‘perfect’ numbers and methods of drawing.
 This new rationalism of Renaissance humanism inspired a emergence of attempts to relate Roman capitals to a classical and humanistic lore.
 This began with a treatise by Felice Feliciano in 1460 and went on until the sixteenth century.
 You may be familiar (perhaps unknowingly) with the associated imagery from this period, pertaining classical Roman lettering derived from compass and rule, with meticulous annotation.

 These alphabets began with the humanistic a priori we have discussed, the letterforms themselves are formed through anthropomorphism itself.
 Notable proponents following Feliciano would be, Damiano da Moyle, Luca Pacioli, Sigismondo Fanti, Francesco Torniello, Albrecht Dürer, Giovam Babtista Verini, Geoffroy Tory and Giovanbattista Palatino.
 All of these practitioners utilised common beliefs in regards to the elusive ‘proper’ proportion.
-Many of them followed the Vitruvius-Leonardo line of thought in relating the human figure to the square and inscribed circle.
-Geoffroy Tory took this humanism one step further, not only relating the human figure to the square and circle, of which a letter could be constructed, but directly to the skeleton of the letter itself.
+Many of them followed the Vitruvius-Leonardo line of thought in relating the human figure to the square and circle.
+Geoffroy Tory took this humanism one step further by relating the human figure directly to the skeleton of the letter itself.
 Often he would draw the human figure in various positions or the face alone, being careful to intersect or ‘cover’ various body parts or features.
 Here’s a snippet, in his own words describing the letter A:

 ‘The lower edge of the transverse stroke… is properly placed below the central horizontal line….Thus this cross-stroke covers the man’s organ of generation, to signify that Modesty of Chastity are required, before all else, in those who seek acquaintance with well-shaped letters, of which A is the gateway and the first of all in alphabetical order.’